Best Nylon String Guitar Shortlist – Price Points $100 to $1000

 Action / String Height

 Instruments with a low Guitar Action allow faster runs and easier use of advanced playing techniques.
 But this comes at the expense of introducing some fret buzz, a feature of flamenco-style playing.
-Beginners and those transitioning from steel-string acoustic or Electric Guitars generally find a lower action easier to play.
+Beginners and those transitioning from steel-string acoustic to Electric Guitars generally find a lower action easier to play.
 For a more in-depth discussion on this topic see this Delcamp Classical Guitar Forum thread.

 Straight Acoustic or Acoustic-Electric?